jthomson5/chatgpt-webapp/README.md

 ## Installation

 1. Run `pip install -r requirements.txt` to install all necessary dependencies.
 2. If Docker is not already installed on your machine, install it.
-Link for Ubuntu machines https://docs.docker.com/engine/install/ubuntu/, if your distribution is not Ubuntu search the web for the installation guide that fits your machine.
+Link for Ubuntu machines https://docs.docker.com/engine/install/ubuntu/.
+If your distribution is not Ubuntu search the web for the installation guide that fits your machine.
 3. Replace the openai_api with your OpenAI API key inside of `app.py` file.
 4. Run `flask --app app run --host 0.0.0.0 --debug` from the main directory of this project.
 (Not needed for Docker)